 - Work in partnership with parents by communicating openly

-- Praise children and acknowledge their positive actions and attitudes, therefore ensuring that children see that we value and respect them
+- Praise children and acknowledge their positive actions and attitudes, therefore ensuring that children see that we value and respect them as individuals

 - Encourage all staff working with children to accept their responsibility for implementing the goals in this policy and are consistent

 - Promote non-violence and encourage children to deal with conflict peacefully

 - Provide a key worker system enabling staff to build a strong and positive relationship with children and their families